soochoe/Star-Wars-Survey/README.md

 - Star Trek fans had stronger reactions to the Star Wars movies.
 They ranked movies 1-3 lower than a non-Star Trek fan and ranked movies 4-6 higher than a non-Star Trek fan.
 - Most of the audience who watched Star Wars movies are fans of Star Trek.

+Libraries used:
+- pandas
+- numpy
+- matplotlib

 How to install project?
 - Download the CSV file (star_wars.csv) and Jupyter notebook file (basics.ipynb) and save them in the same folder

 How to run project?
 - Click run on the Jupyter notebook and you are good to go.
 Enjoy :)